Srilekha-09/MEDWRITES/README.md

 4.After that the data in prescription will be verified by the doctor and he will digitally sign on it.

 5.Further the mail containing prescription  will be sent to respective patient.

-6.The cost of the medicines can also be estimated by the patient by loging into the application through patient details.
+So that the patient can download prescription as pdf.